melt-umn/ableC-sample-projects/using_transparent_prefixes/README.md

 ## Running the examples

-To uses each of these, one muse
+To uses each of these, change into the directory and then
 1. build the `ableC` compiler
 ```
   % ./build.sh --clean